My Vision

 Student & Staff Wellness

-My focus will be to prioritize the wellness of students and staff through strengthening mental health initiatives in our schools.
+My focus will be to embed wellness and good mental health into our entire school community, rather than it being an add-on or an afterthought.
 Wellness includes a culmination of many factors including the physical environment, nutrition, fitness and sports, the fine arts, a respectful culture, and the availability of expert professionals for individual support and professional development.

 Currently only 73% of students feel their learning environment is welcoming, caring, respectful and safe, and this number is declining.